Varun0157/mpi-algorithms/README.md

 # Parallel Algorithms using MPI

-Distributed implementations of a multi-query K Nearest Neighbours, Prefix Sum calculation, and Matrix Inversion using Row Reduction.
+Distributed implementations using MPI of a multi-query K Nearest Neighbours, Prefix Sum calculation, and Matrix Inversion using Row Reduction.

 ## Prerequisites
 ### required